breadley/pathdojo/readme.md

 When deploying/updating to AWS with zappa on a new computer `zappa update dev`, you need to first configure AWS CLI again.

+##### AWS Costing

+With initial test, AWS lamda was being called regularly and free usage nearly expired.

+used `zappa undeploy dev` to unstage the project before working out a fix

+Perhaps related to the keep warm functin? `Unscheduled pathdojo-dev-zappa-keep-warm-handler.keep_warm_callback.`

+Or otherwise might be related to the Quickstart.py file calling the api too often

 #### Google Drive

 Hosting images with each disease in separate folder.